jonpreizler/frequency-studio-landing/README.md

 ---

-Transform Your Consciousness with Sacred Frequencies 🌌✨
+Nurture Your Meditation Practice with Sacred Frequencies 🌌✨